 The Use and Impact of Sports Premium at Linslade Lower School

-This funding is ring-fenced and therefore can only be spent on provision for PE and sport in schools.
-Schools will be held accountable for how they have used the additional funding to support pupils progress and participation in PE and school sport.
-Schools are required to publish on-line information about how the additional funding is used, including details about sporting provision alongside curriculum details.
+We are held accountable for how we have used the additional funding to support pupils progress and participation in PE and school sport.
+We are required to publish on-line information about how we have used the additional funding, including details about our sporting provision alongside curriculum details.
 This will ensure that parents/carers and others are made fully aware of the PE and sporting provision at Linslade Lower School.

 The Governors agree that the funding must be used so that:

 all children have the opportunity to compete in competitions at some level;

 the most able children are given the opportunity to participate in high level competitions;

 staff have access to training opportunities and continued professional development.

 In 2017 to 2018 we received £13941.